-The law changed in April 2014.
 When working as a Supporting Artiste you are now legally considered SELF-EMPLOYED for both Income Tax AND National Insurance.
+(The law changed in 2014)

 2) What do I need to do?

-From 6 April 2017 onwards you can get up to £1,000 each tax year in tax-free allowances for Trading Allowance income.
-As such If your annual gross income is £1,000 or less, from one or more businesses you won’t have to tell HM Revenue and Customs (HMRC) or declare this income on a tax return.
+From 6 April 2017 onwards, you can get up to £1,000 each tax year in tax-free allowances for Trading Allowance income.
+If your annual gross income is £1,000 or less from one or more businesses, you won’t have to tell HM Revenue and Customs (HMRC) or declare this income on a tax return.

-If not already registered as self-employed and you believe that your gross income will exceed £1,000 you must register as self-employed.
+If you are not already registered as self-employed, and you believe that your gross income will exceed £1,000, you must register as self-employed.

-You may wish to contact our Casting Collective company accountant ‘Paul Cann’ who has agreed to assist any Supporting Artistes to complete a tax return and help you register for self-employment or register to pay Class 2 National Insurance contributions for a small fee.
+You may wish to contact our Casting Collective company accountant ‘Paul Cann’ who has agreed to assist any Supporting Artistes in completing a tax return and help you register for self-employment or register to pay Class 2 National Insurance contributions for a small fee.
 He has been working in this area for over 20 years.
-If you are interested in this please email Paul here.
+If you are interested in this, please email Paul here.
 Please don’t email Casting Collective about this.

 3) What if I have low earnings?

-You may not have to pay Class 2 National Insurance contributions if your earnings, (i.e. money left after expenses) are below a certain level.
-In the year 6th April 2020 to 5th April 2021, this was £6,475 which has now risen to £6,515 in the current tax year.
+You may not have to pay Class 2 National Insurance contributions if your earnings (i.e. money left after expenses) are below a certain level.
+From 6th April 2021 to 5th April 2022, this was £6,515, which has now risen to £6,725 in the current tax year, 6th April 2023 to 5th April 2024.
 You are no longer required to apply for a small earnings exception certificate.
-As referred to in point 2, Paul can help you with calculating your earnings to determine whether you need to pay Class 2 National Insurance Contributions.
+As mentioned in point 2, Paul can help you calculate your earnings to determine whether you need to pay Class 2 National Insurance Contributions.

 4) Registering as self-employed:

-As soon as your gross earnings from all sources of self-employment exceed £1000 (The trading allowance) in a tax year you must register as self-employed with HMRC otherwise you may be liable to a penalty.
-This is done easily online via the HMRC website www.hmrc.gov.uk or by completing form CWF1.
+As soon as your gross earnings from all self-employment sources exceed £1000 (The trading allowance) in a tax year, you must register as self-employed with HMRC.
+Otherwise, you may be liable for a penalty.
+This is done online via the HMRC website www.hmrc.gov.uk, or by completing form CWF1.
 You will then be issued a UTR (Unique Tax Reference) number.

 The Unique Taxpayer Reference (UTR) is only issued by HM Revenue & Customs (HMRC) when you have registered for Self-Assessment.
-It is made up of 10 numbers, for example,1234567890, and can be found on documentation issued by HMRC such as the Tax Return (SA100), a 'Notice to complete a Tax Return' (SA316) or a Statement of Account.
-Depending on the type of document issued the reference may be printed next to the headings 'Tax Reference', 'UTR' or 'Official Use'.
+It comprises ten numbers, for example,1234567890, and can be found on documentation issued by HMRC such as the Tax Return (SA100), a 'Notice to complete a Tax Return' (SA316) or a Statement of Account.
+Depending on the type of document issued, the reference may be printed next to the headings 'Tax Reference', 'UTR' or 'Official Use'.